SlyRemarks/docs/README.md

 ![N.American Electricity Supply - Measuring whole-house power](files/EINA210423/N_America_Fig_7a.webp) ![N.American Electricity Supply - Measuring whole-house power](files/EINA210423/N_America_Fig_7b.webp) ![N.American Electricity Supply - Measuring whole-house power](files/EINA210423/N_America_Fig_7c.webp)

-*Figure 7a-c.
-North American domestic electricity supply - arrangements for measuring individual circuits.
-Note the different c.t. orientation for the emonTx4 compared to the emonTx V2 & V3.*
+<sub>Figure 7a-c.
+North American domestic electricity supply - arrangements for measuring individual
+circuits.
+Note the different CT orientation for the emonTx4 compared to the emonTx V2 & V3.</sub>

 In each case, the power calculation is set up by the API call <code>EmonLibDB_set_pInput(…)</code>.

-For the Fig 7a & b arrangements, use the “single voltage” form and for Fig 7c use the “2 voltages” form, which takes care of adding the voltages together.
+For the Fig 7a & b arrangements, use the "single voltage" form and for Fig 7c use the "2 voltages" form, which takes care of adding the voltages together.

-If the circuit is “mixed” 120 V and 240 V, i.e. the main load is 240 V but there is a neutral connection to supply for example a timer, an indicator lamp or similar low power device, then it might be acceptable to ignore the 120 V load and treat the load as a “pure” 240 V load and the arrangement of Fig 4c can be used.
+If the circuit is "mixed" 120 V and 240 V, i.e. the main load is 240 V but there is a neutral connection to supply for example a timer, an indicator lamp or similar low power device, then it might be acceptable to ignore the 120 V load and treat the load as a "pure" 240 V load and the arrangement of Fig 4c can be used.
 There will however, be a small error.

-If the 120 V load cannot be ignored, i.e. the error is unacceptable, the load should be treated as a “whole house” following the arrangement of Fig 6 above with 2 c.t’s, but the c.t’s must be on the conductors supplying the load before the 120 V circuit splits off.
+If the 120 V load cannot be ignored, i.e. the error is unacceptable, the load should be treated as a “whole house” following the arrangement of Fig 6 above with 2 CT’s, but the CT’s must be on the conductors supplying the load before the 120 V circuit splits off.

 ### Suitable Current Transformers

 Current transformers with a voltage output of 0.333 V rms at the rated current should be used with the emonTx4.
-The calibration coefficient is always the rated current of the c.t.
+The calibration coefficient is always the rated current of the CT.

-It is not necessary to short-circuit a voltage-output c.t. while it is not connected to the emonTx (because its burden is internal).
+It is not necessary to short-circuit a voltage-output CT while it is not connected to the emonTx (because its burden is internal).

-If it is absolutely necessary to use a current-output c.t, then you must provide a burden of resistance value to give a voltage as close as possible to but less than 0.333 V rms at the rated primary current of the c.t, with a power rating to suit.
+If it is absolutely necessary to use a current-output CT, then you must provide a burden of resistance value to give a voltage as close as possible to but less than 0.333 V rms at the rated primary current of the c.t, with a power rating to suit.
 The calibration coefficient is the current that would give 0.333 V at the emonTx4 current input.